Frequently Asked Questions

 Language learning, especially as it applies to an academic context, is a process and takes time to develop.
 You will notice that certain skills such as listening and reading (receptive skills) are generally easier for your international students than are speaking and writing (productive skills).

-If students have persistent errors in writing, grammar or speaking, send undergraduates to the Writing and Speaking Tutorial Services (WSTS) for assistance and graduate students to the Graduate Writing Center (GWC).
+If students have persistent errors in writing, grammar or speaking, send undergraduates to the Academic Success Center for assistance and graduate students to the Graduate Writing Center (GWC).
 If you know the type of writing or grammatical errors students are having trouble with, let them know (eg. active versus passive voice).
 Otherwise, highlighting constructions or passages in the students’ work should give the tutors a good indication of the areas requiring extra help.

 NC State’s English as Second Language program offers credit-bearing courses specifically for non-native English speaking international students.
 FLE 101 is the required undergraduate English composition course designed for non-native speakers of English while English 101 is designed for native-speakers of English or near-native speakers of English.
 It is strongly recommended that students take their FLE 101 course during their first year at NC State so that they have a strong foundation in writing and research skills on which to build in subsequent semesters.
 If you have international undergraduate students in 2nd year or higher classes who are having significant problems with their writing, ask them if they have already taken FLE 101.

 The Intensive English Program (IEP), ESL Program, and Office of International Services (OIS) offer conversation classes.
-The IEP’s classes are usually 10 weeks in length and a limited number of seats are available.
+The IEP’s classes are 15 weeks in length with a shorter summer 10-week session and a limited number of seats are available.
 A nominal fee is assessed.
+IEP also offers especially designed classes for visiting scholars that are 10 weeks in length for a nominal fee.
 These classes are designed for visiting scholars.
 Both the ESL program and OIS offers free drop-in classes open to current students, visiting scholars, and spouses.